COURSE CODE: CONT606

 Your transcript(s) must show:

-The equivalent of 3.0 full-year undergraduate courses in this teaching subject or the equivalent of 2.0 full-year undergraduate courses if you already hold another intermediate qualification.
+The equivalent of 3.0 full-year undergraduate courses in Health and Physical Education/Kinesiology or the equivalent of 2.0 full-year undergraduate courses if you already hold another intermediate qualification.
 Courses must include a combination of Health and Physical Education courses.
 Physical Education activity courses are also required.